favna/ribbon/README.md

 - Hydrabolt for the DiscordJS library

-- Gawdl3y for the DiscordJS-Commando framework
+- Dirigeants for the Klasa framework

 - York, the creator of [AnIdiotsGuide](https://anidiots.guide/) for getting me started